 Hand in minimally 25 ul acidic peptide sample (pH 2 - 4) with a concentration of approximately 50 - 500 ng/ul.
-Peptide sample solutions to be measured should not contain detergents (SDS, Tween, Triton, NP etc) or other charged nonvolatile ions like TRIS or phosphate or particles of any kind. (detergent has to be removed by FASP (see section 3.2), by running an SDS gel + doing a In-Gel Digestion or by a specific detergent removal method like with commercial available SDS removal spin columns (e.g. Pierce HiPPR).
+Peptide sample solutions to be measured should not contain detergents (SDS, Tween, Triton, NP etc) or other charged nonvolatile ions like TRIS or phosphate or particles of any kind.
 Proteins can be transferred into the appropriate (ABC) solution by treatment with a Spin Filter (3 or 5 kDa) filter before doing the Trypsin digestion.
-Another good and proven method to get rid of impurities is to do FASP (see section 3.2), iST (3.3), an SDS gel-electrophoresis step (see section 4) or at least a C18 uColumn cleanup (see section 1.7).
+Another good and proven method to get rid of impurities is to do an acetone precipitation, FASP or an SDS gel-electrophoresis step (see section 4) or at least a C18 uColumn cleanup (see section 1.7).
 Peptide samples can be desalted/concentrated/transferred by performing the C18 uColumn cleanup as well (see section 1.7).

-1.7 General sample cleanup procedures with μColumns.
+1.7 General peptide sample cleanup procedures with μColumns.

-Peptide solutions can be concentrated or desalted, and beads (from IP/chromatography/SP3) can be removed using $\mu$ Columns (= C18 Stage tip + Lichrosorb C18 column material).
+Peptide solutions can be concentrated or desalted, and beads (from PAC/IP/chromatography/SP3) can be removed using $\mu$ Columns (= C18 Stage tip (Affinisep SPE-Disks-Bio-C18-100.47.20) + LichroPrep RP-18 (Merck 1.09303) column material).
 With this $\mu$ Column, there will be no loss of hydrophilic peptides (in contrast to using commercially available micro tips like Zip Tips or StageTips)